-Reverse repo rate, along with repo rate, forms one of the most important monetary tools that is put into effect by the central bank (RBI) to regulate inflation and liquidity in an economy.
+The reverse repo rate, along with the repo rate, forms one of the most important monetary tools that is put into effect by the central bank (RBI) to regulate inflation and liquidity in an economy.

 What is Reverse Repo Rate?

-Reverse repo rate is said to be that rate of interest at which a central bank (RBI in India) borrows money from commercial banks for a short term.
-It helps the central bank to have a ready source of liquidity at time of need.
+Reverse repo rate is said to be that rate of interest at which the central bank (RBI in India) borrows money from the commercial banks for a short term.
+It helps the central bank to have a ready source of liquidity at the time of need.
 RBI offers great interest rates in return for the amount supplied by the commercial banks.

-Commercial banks also keep the excess funds that they receive with RBI as it is considered safe and the added benefit is that RBI will also pay interest, which gives the banks an option to earn interest on their idle money.
+Commercial banks also keep the excess funds that they receive with RBI as it is considered safe.
+The added benefit is that RBI will also pay interest, which gives the banks an option to earn interest on their idle money.

-When there is an increase in the Reverse repo rate, it allows commercial banks to push their additional funds into safe custody of the RBI for a short term and also earn attractive interests for the same.
+When there is an increase in the reverse repo rate, it allows commercial banks to push their additional funds into the safe custody of the RBI for a short term and also earn attractive interests for the same.
 This step brings about a reduction in the liquidity of the banks.

 Impact of Reverse Repo Rate on Economy

-Similarly, inflation is controlled by RBI by increasing the reverse repo rate and when the situations are perfect for increasing the inflation, RBI then cuts the reverse repo rate and repo rate so as to inject liquidity in the economy.
+Similarly, inflation is controlled by RBI by increasing the reverse repo rate, and when the situations are perfect for increasing the inflation, RBI then cuts the reverse repo rate and repo rate so as to inject liquidity into the economy.